TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Evaluation

 \subsection{Results}

-Our results are shown in \tabref{tab:nextqa}, \tabref{tab:star}, and \tabref{tab:perception}.
-First, we see that on NExT-QA, our method outperforms LLoVi using GPT-4, which is the current state-of-the-art that uniformly captions frames across the entire video.
-Interestingly, our method demonstrates superior performance in comparison to LLoVi despite viewing 50\% fewer frames on average, highlighting the effectiveness of our approach.
-Second, we also outperform SeViLA by +4.6\%, although SeViLA uses a keyframe selector that is fine-tuned on a video moment retrieval/grounding task.
-Lastly, we see comparable performance to BLIP-2\textsuperscript{voting} (60.5\% vs 61.3\%) on the Temporal split, even though BLIP-2\textsuperscript{voting} views every single frame.
+Our results are shown in \tabref{table:results}.
+We use GPT-4 for NExT-QA to ensure a fair comparison with LLoVi, which is the current state-of-the-art that uses GPT-4 to uniformly caption frames across the entire video.
+Interestingly, our method outperforms LLoVi despite viewing 50\% fewer frames on average.
+Second, we also outperform SeViLA by +4.6\%, although SeViLA uses a keyframe selector that is fine-tuned on a video moment retrieval and grounding task while our method is fully ZS.

+For EgoSchema, we use GPT-4 with a retrained version of LaViLa that excludes overlapping Ego4D and EgoSchema videos to prevent data leakage.
+We show strong performance on long-form videos, where we outperform LLoVi by +3.0\%, while viewing 95\% fewer clips on average.

-For Perception Test and STAR, we use GPT-3.5 because it is much cheaper than GPT-4, but results are likely to be improved even further with GPT-4.
+We use GPT-3.5 for Perception Test and STAR because it is cheaper than GPT-4, but results are likely to be improved even further with GPT-4.
 Nevertheless, we achieve higher accuracy than LongViViT on Perception Test by +4.5\% and MC-ViT by +2.1\%, although it was fine-tuned on NExT-QA.
-We surpass on STAR both the best zero-shot approach by +2.7\% and the best fine-tuned result by +0.3\%.
+On STAR, we surpass the best ZS approach by +2.7\% and the best fine-tuned result by +0.3\%.

-Finally, please refer to \Secref{supp:qual} for visualizations.
-For example, in \figgref{fig:supp_nextqa_comparison}, we see that question-answering is able to extract more relevant details in comparison to simple captioning.
-This may explain why our method significantly outperforms the descriptive split of NeXT-QA.
-For Perception Test, the questions require a high-level understanding of the video and fine-grained details.
-In \figgref{fig:perception_supp_success}, we see that our method is able to reason about vague references and correctly identify relevant objects through question-answering.
+Finally, please refer to~\Secref{supp:expr} for more experimental and ablation results, and~\Secref{sec:supp:qual} for additional visualizations.
+For example, in~\figgref{fig:supp_nextqa_comparison}, we see that question-answering is able to extract more relevant details in comparison to simple captioning.
+This may explain why our method significantly outperforms the descriptive split of NExT-QA.
+In~\figgref{fig:perception_supp_success}, we see our method is able to reason about vague references and correctly identify relevant objects through question-answering.